Phryne: Reception

-The most famous nineteenth century depiction of Phryne was Jean-Léon Gérôme's Phryne Before the Areopagus.
+The most famous nineteenth-century depiction of Phryne was Jean-Léon Gérôme's Phryne Before the Areopagus.
+Gérôme's painting depicts Phryne standing naked in the courtroom, (Note: Though the title of Gérôme's painting sets Phryne's trial in the Areopagus, this is not supported by the ancient sources; Posiddipus says that the court was the Heliaia.) covering her face with both arms and leaving her body exposed.
 This painting was controversial for showing Phryne covering her face in shame, in the same pose that Gérôme used in several paintings of slaves in Eastern slave-markets.
 Critics argued that Phryne should be proud rather than ashamed of her beauty, and that Gérôme's portrayal of Phryne was anachronistic.
+Others complained that Gérôme's Phryne was too like an ordinary woman, lacking in the ideal Aphrodite-like beauty they expected, or that the apparently prurient reactions of the judges was inappropriate, and that they should have been portrayed as having religious admiration, rather than desire, for Phryne's beauty.
 Driven by this controversy, Gérôme's painting was widely reproduced and caricatured, with engravings by Léopold Flameng, a sculpture by Alexandre Falguière, and a drawing by Paul Cézanne all modelled after Gérôme's Phryne.
-By the end of the century, Gérôme's painting of Phryne and the various works inspired by it had made her an "international cultural icon".
+The painting was widely enough known that in 1884, Bernhard Gillam could parody it in a political cartoon for the American magazine Puck.
+By the end of the century, Gérôme's painting of Phryne and the various works inspired by it had made her an "international cultural icon", in the words of Laura McClure.